Sn3akySqu1d/PuzzleClock/Journal.md

 ![alt text](Images/image-3.png)

 # Day 4 (6/8) ~3 hours
-I redesigned the entire case to make it more accessible and printable.
+I redesigned the entire case to make it more accessible and printable by going for a more boxy design rather than the previously sloped case wich had large overhangs.
 I also imported all of the components from grabcad into fusion360 so the project can be better visualised.
 I also removed the rotary encoder as it is kind of redundant as we can use the joystick to navigate menus.
 ![alt text](Images/image-7.png)
 ![alt text](Images/image-8.png)
 ![alt text](Images/image-9.png)